-Our R - 7 Language is German.
-Other specialist areas include Digital Technologies, Physical Education R-7 and Expressive Arts.
+Our R - 6 Language is German.
+Other specialist areas include Science, Physical Education R-6 and JP HASS.

-• Special curriculum features:
+Special curriculum features:

-Professional Learning Terms are working collaboratively in levels of schooling groups, with a focus on literacy and numeracy across R-7 and various teams also working with Science, History and Geography.
+Professional Learning Terms are working collaboratively in levels of schooling groups, with a focus on literacy and numeracy across R-6.